VladimirYV/PHP-Example/README.md

 # PHP-Example
-php example tasks ftom site and book
+php example tasks from site and book